canro91/canro91.github.io/_posts/2020-07-14-UltralearningTakeaways.md

 ### Recall instead of concept mapping

 Recalling is better than concept maps and passive note reviewing.
 Recall concepts and facts.
 Your memory is a leaky bucket.
 Try space-repetition software or flashcards.
 After watching a lecture, write all you can remember.
 When practicing, avoid using your resources.

+Voilà!
+Those are my takeaways from the Ultralearning book.
+It changed how I approach learning.
+Instead of overloading my brain with information, I start by creating a plan and list of learning resources.

+For more learning content, check my takeaways from [Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}), one of my favorite books on the subject, and my [advice on starting an Ultralearning project]({% post_url 2023-07-24-AdviceToStartAnUltralearningProject %}) to become a Software Engineer.

 _Happy ultralearning!_